WelbornGroup/ELECTRIC/_sources/tutorial.rst.txt

         - You are familiar with bash scripts.

 The pdb code for this protein is 1l2y_, and you can see the structure below.
 We have chosen a small protein for demonstrative purposes.
+The image below shows only the protein, but our simulation is solvated.

 .. moleculeView::